Rushika08/Sorting-Algorithms-Sequential-vs-Parallel-programming/README.md

 # Sorting Algorithms in Sequential vs Parallel programming

-This Python program demonstrates sequential and parallel implementations of two popular sorting algorithms: Merge Sort and Quick Sort.
-It compares the performance of these algorithms in both sequential and parallel manners.
+This repository contains implementations of sequential and parallel sorting algorithms in Python, focusing on Merge Sort and Quick Sort algorithms.
+The parallel implementations utilize the multiprocessing module to leverage multiple CPU cores for faster sorting of large datasets.

 ## Introduction